 Tagines dishes consist of nothing but vegetables and couscous, however, we specifically asked for a tailored one that had chicken in it.

-For those that want halal and kosher meat, I have been told that the meats in Morocco literally are 100% halal so no worries there!
+For those that want halal and kosher meat, I have been told that the meat in Morocco literally is 100% halal so no worries there!

 - Learn More About Moroccan Cuisine